vinishkumar01/Shapes_War/README.md

 [Download Zip](Game/Shape%20Wars.zip)

+or you can try on the browser: https://vinishkumar.itch.io/shape-wars

 **This is a playable build of the game showcasing basic mechanics and features.
 Feel free to download and play it**